-Can you make this oat milk latte without an espresso machine?
+Can you make a latte without an espresso machine?

 I use a stovetop espresso maker for this recipe.
 If you don't have espresso beans, you can also use regular brewed coffee.
 Just brew it like normal, but on the stronger side.

 The recipe itself is vegan, dairy-free, and gluten-free.
 For gluten-free, just be sure to check the package or use certified gluten-free oats if you're making your own oat milk.